 There were no obvious changes in the skin and fur, eyes and mucous membranes of the exposed rats and neither were there changes in their behavioural patterns.
 Similarly, no obvious signs of tremors, salivation, diarrhoea, sleep, convulsions and coma were seen in the exposed rats, including the absence of mortality.
-The LD50 of the extract was therefore, greater than 5000 mgkg-1 or $\infty$ (unclassified) based on the fixed LD50 cut off values [22].
-The absence of obvious signs of toxicity, including mortality was indicative of the very low toxicity of the extract in the exposed rats leading to very high LD50 value of > 5000 mgkg-1 or $\infty$ (unclassified) based on the fixed LD50 cut off values [22].
-This is in spite of the fact that the plant is a potent arrow poison [13, 32].
+The LD50 of the extract was therefore, greater than 5000 mgkg-1 or ∞ (unclassified) based on the fixed LD50 cut off values [23].
+The absence of obvious signs of toxicity, including mortality was indicative of the very low toxicity of the extract in the exposed rats resulting in the obtained very high LD50 value.
+This is in spite of the fact that the plant is a potent arrow poison [13, 33].
 The toxicity of the plant might be influenced by the route of administration as animals are normally exposed parenterally when the plant is used as arrow poison unlike the oral route of administration of the present study.
-This in addition to the fact that the toxicity of the plant is influenced by the age and parts of the plant used, genetic variation between species, climatic conditions and the soil profile of where the respective plants are found [33, 34].
+This in addition to the fact that the toxicity of the plant is influenced by the age and parts of the plant used, genetic variation between species, climatic conditions and the soil profile of where the respective plants are found [34, 35].

 There were gains in body weights of experimental rats but this was significant (p<0.05) only in the unexposed control rats as shown in Fig. 1.
-Therefore, the extract did not considerably affect the growth of exposed rats, indicative of its very low toxicity in the exposed rats.
-This is because toxic chemicals or drugs adversely affect growth or weight gain in exposed animals [23].
+Therefore, the extract did not considerably affect the growth of exposed rats, indicative of its very low toxic nature in the exposed rats.
+This is because toxic chemicals or drugs adversely affect growth or weight gain in exposed animals [24].

-\ Significantly (p<0.05) different from its control
+Significantly (p<0.05) different from its control